Sexual Orientation, Gender Identity & Expression Diversity

 PLTS is a Reconciling in Christ (RIC) seminary of the Evangelical Lutheran Church in America (ELCA).
 PLTS was the first seminary of the ELCA to become RIC.
-PLTS is committed to working toward equitable communities for gender and sexually diverse persons, including but not limited to, persons who identify as LGBTQQIA+, on campus, in our churches, and within society.
-Read our Reconciling in Christ Statement adopted April 24, 2009.
+PLTS is committed to working toward gender equity for people of all sexual orientations, gender identities, and gender expressions.
+PLTS also works toward racial equity for those who are Black, Brown, Indigenous, or other People of Color (BIPOC).

 PLTS is a participant in Safe Zone.
-The Safe Zone Allies are a network of PLTS and Cal Lutheran faculty, staff and students who are supportive of lesbian, gay, bisexual, transgender, intersexed, queer, and questioning (LGBTIQQ) students and underrepresented cultural/racial and religious groups.
-Allies are individuals who are willing to provide a safe haven, a listening ear, and support for people on their campus from an underrepresented group.
+The Safe Zone Allies are a network of PLTS and Cal Lutheran faculty, staff and students who are supportive of lesbian, gay, bisexual, transgender, intersex, queer, and questioning, and asexual/aromantic (LGBTIQIA+) students and underrepresented cultural/racial and religious groups.
+Allies are individuals who are willing to provide a safe haven, a listening ear, and support for people on campus from an underrepresented group.

-As a graduate school of California Lutheran University, students, staff, and faculty have access to university resources.
-PLTS also maintains a growing list of academic resources.
-PLTS students can update your information to be called by your preferred name by completing this form and returning it to Student Affairs.
-PLTS students can change your legal name by providing two forms of identification and completing this form.
-This information should be turned in to Student Affairs.
+PLTS students can update their name information by completing this form and returning it to the Associate Dean.
+PLTS students can change their legal name by providing two forms of identification and completing this form.
+This information should be turned in to the Associate Dean.